 The study outline should include a brief rationale for the study, the proposed research question, and a short description of the proposed study design.
 The study outline should be a maximum of 500 words.

 This outline will be reviewed by a selection committee, to determine whether applicants are (a) familiar with the literature, (b) able to initiate research (i.e. familiar with principles of research design), and (c) to determine the level of scientific writing skills.

 In addition, the selection committee will decide whether there is an appropriate supervisor available to assist with thesis supervision.
 Admission to the programme will be dependent on the identification of a suitable topic and supervisor.

 Applications should be supported by the submission of a CV, and a copy of an undergraduate academic transcript.

-The study outline, CV, and academic transcript may be submitted to Theresa Burgess before 30th September each year.
+The study outline, CV, and academic transcript may be submitted to Dr Gillian Ferguson before 30th September each year.